 Contact our remote voting team for more information:

-If you are in a rest home and you won’t be able to go to a voting place, you don’t need to contact us.
-Your local Returning Officer will contact the manager of your rest home to arrange voting services.
+If you are in a care home and you won’t be able to go to a voting place, you don’t need to contact us.
+Your local Electorate Manager will contact the manager of your care home to arrange voting services.

-If you can’t get to a voting place because you are in hospital, from 5 September, a friend or family member can bring you your voting papers.
+If you can’t get to a voting place because you are in hospital, a friend or family member can bring you your voting papers.

 If you’re blind, partially blind or have a physical disability that means you can’t mark your voting papers without help, you can vote using the telephone dictation service.

-You need to register to use this service in the 2020 General Election and referendums, even if you’ve used it at previous elections.
+You need to register to use this service, even if you’ve used it at previous elections.

 You’re legally allowed to have time away from work to go and vote on election day.
-You can also vote early at any voting place from Saturday 5 September.
+You can also vote early at an advance voting place from Monday 13 November.